nesar/hydro_colors/README.md

 from hydro_colors.load_sps_library import STELLAR_LIBRARY_DIR
 ```

+#### Then the galaxy-star catalog from HACC is loaded

 ``` python
 galaxy_tags, _, _, _, _, _, _, _ = hc.load_sim_stellar_catalog.load_hacc_galaxy_data()
 ```

+#### After selecting a unique galaxy tag, we calculate the SED.

+#### This is the rest-frame SED is due to spectral emission alone, and without dust attenuation.

 ``` python
 galaxy_number = 1